alienmind/phronex/README.md

 - [x] ..
 Administration: manage budget per category per project
 - [x] ..
 Graph to show expenditures per category against budget
 - [x] ..
 Show expenses chart over time in the project expenses table
-- [ ] ..
-Search functionality in the main page
 - [x] ..
 Project dashboard: expenses vs budget grouped by category
 - [x] ..
 Colors when expenditures are above the estimate
-- [n] ..
-Colors when projects are overexpending in the project dashboard
+- [ ] ..
+Colors the project cards based on their overexpend ratio
+- [ ] ..
+Remove the Delete button from the project cards
+- [ ] ..
+Search functionality in the main page

 ## Identified issues during the development - some of them are not fixed yet
 - [x] ..
 Some of the server / client components had crossed interdependencies which resulted in depending on pg (postgres) for the client component.
 Fixed.